accountamortizeMontreal

 Another key difference between the two methods is their impact on financial reporting.
 In cash basis accounting, the balance sheet and income statement may not accurately reflect a company's financial health, as it only includes cash transactions.
 On the other hand, accrual basis accounting provides a more comprehensive view of a company's financial position by including all transactions, even those that involve accounts payable or accounts receivable.

-How accrual basis accounting affects taxes and financial reporting
+How accrual basis accounting affects and financial reporting

 In terms of financial reporting, companies that use accrual basis accounting must follow the generally accepted accounting principles (gaap), which sets standard rules for how financial statements should be prepared.
 This ensures consistency and transparency in financial reporting, which can benefit stakeholders such as investors and lenders.